 Regardless of my good sensibilities, I tend to snap the UPC of any product and give it a quick rating search on Amazon.com.
-The problem is that Amazon doesn’t really sell Kirkland Signature brand.
-So how am I supposed to know if I should spring for the national brands or if Costco’s store brand makes the grade?
+The problem is that the mega online store doesn’t really sell Kirkland Signature brand because it’s only available to Costco members.
+So how am I supposed to know if I should spring for the national brands or if the Kirkland Signature label makes the grade?

-After many trips to Costco and scouring the internet to identify the best-of-the-best, it turns out that Kirkland Signature brand is usually a good bang for your buck.
+After many trips to Costco stores and scouring the internet to identify the best-of-the-best, it turns out that Kirkland products are usually a good bang for your buck.
 No more wondering, no more clogging up the aisle with my smartphone searches, just a cart piled high with more items than I really need (but really, I need them all).